 Kirke Mechem is a prolific composer with a catalogue of over 250 titles.
 Born and raised in Kansas and educated at Stanford and Harvard Universities, he conducted and taught at Stanford, and served as composer-in-residence for several years at the University of San Francisco.
 He lived three years in Vienna where he came to the attention of Josef Krips, who later championed the composer's symphonies as conductor of the San Francisco Symphony.
 Mechem was guest of honor at the 1990 Tchaikovsky Competition in Moscow and was invited back for an all-Mechem symphonic concert by the USSR Radio-Television Orchestra in 1991.

 Mechem's compositions cover almost every genre, but vocal music is the core of his work.
-His three-act opera, Tartuffe, has been performed over 450 times in seven countries.
+His three-act opera, Tartuffe, has been performed over 450 times in nine countries.
 His extensive choral works have garnered him the title of "dean of American choral composers."
 The premiere of Mechem’s dramatic opera based on American abolitionist John Brown was commissioned to celebrate Lyric Opera Kansas City's 50th anniversary.
 Songs of the Slave — a suite for bass-baritone, soprano, chorus and orchestra from John Brown — has been performed over 100 times.
 His comic opera, The Rivals (an American update of Sheridan’s classic play), was premiered in 2011 by Skylight Opera in Milwaukee.
 Mechem has recently completed an opera based on Jane Austen's Pride and Prejudice.

 — G. Schirmer, 2023